· Follow

 -instance_prompt - the prompt we would type to generate

-the image we are attempting to fine tune-class_prompt - denotes a prompt without the unique identifier/instance.
+-class_prompt - denotes a prompt without the unique identifier/instance.

 This prompt is used for generating "class images" for